 - 8 cups to 12 cups.
 Food processors with this capacity are best for larger-than-average families.
 However, they can also be used by home chefs who do large meal prep sessions or larger batches at once.

 - Over 12 cups.
 Usually, professional food processors have a capacity of about 12 to 16 cups.
 Larger options do exist for industrial use.
 However, those with larger families, larger portion sizes, or those who entertain often should choose this option.

 A food processor’s different speeds are another measure of what they are capable of.
 Most processors come with at least one speed, while the best food processors in Canada come with multiple speeds and a pulse setting.
 A single speed can efficiently chop or slice vegetables (depending on the attachment and blades used).
 However, more speeds can make it faster or simpler.

 A food processor with a single speed will serve you well.
 However, if you are a dedicated home chef and want to create many different dishes, different speeds may be ideal.
 Your choice here should depend on how many speeds you think you’ll use, as processors with many different speeds can get pricey.

 A processor with three speeds is a good place to land.
-Two speeds and a pulse function are also a great way to get started.
+Choosing an option with two speeds and a pulse function is great to start off with, too.

 While it’s rare, some food processors do include preset options.
 Presets can make it easy to create popular foods and perform standard functions.
 Instead of worrying about the speed or duration you should be using, you touch a single button, and the processor does the rest.